 The audio CDs are of an excellent quality, and for most packages, you’ll find that they come in a handy little black case.
 Not that you’ll be wanting to use these outside much, as they do require a bit more feedback than usual from the actual student, but the neatness of it is pretty appealing.
 The transcript booklet is the full course, which makes it incredibly easy to follow exactly what everyone is saying, not just the tutor.
 Still, there are no pen and paper exercises to complete, which might be exactly what you are looking for in a course, or it might be a little too alien from however you’ve previously learned in the past.

 The course seems to be a relatively short one, clocking in at around eight hours for the foundation course and two hours for the advanced course, but you really can’t let that fool you.
 You will probably need to go through each lesson at least twice, or at least make extensive use of the pause button.
-This is the beauty of this program; it can be as slow or fast as you like, and there is certainly a strong sense of each of the lessons connecting in some way, usually through the grammar, with a lesson in the future.
-This basically means that you might start off slowly, but you will certainly pick up the pace of lessons as you progress through the course.

 You don’t need a computer to learn this course, which might be a definite positive for some people.
 I know that when I am trying to sit down and learn something as complex as an entirely new language, when sitting at my computer desk, there are just so many distractions.
 This course can force you to take the time out and really pay attention to it.
 It’s not something you can just let wash over you, you really need to be focusing clearly in order to take anything in, because without the use of the pause button, you might find that everything is going a little quickly.
 Again, that’s not to say that the lessons go too fast, just that you very much will need to give them your full attention, and what better way to do that than to step away from the computer.